 Fig6.
 The pie chart of results of question 6.

 In general, the participants thought that within 60 minutes was acceptable for them to learn each time.
 More than half of the participants chose to spend 15-30 minutes each time.
-That reminds us that it is better to control the learning time of one single algorithm within about 30 minutes.
+This shows that it is better to control one single algorithm’s learning time of within about 30 minutes.

 Question7.
 You learn algorithms or programming mainly by: